Lucas19932020/Itau_Repository/README.md

   Credit process
   POST     localhost:8080/conta/credito
 ```
-  To credit a value is needed to inform the agency number and the value to be credited:
+  To credit a value, inform the agency number and the value to be credited:
   <br>
   <br>
   {"num_conta": "Agency number"}<br>